The mortgage terms Indianapolis first-time buyers ask about most

 A deed that transfers whatever ownership interest the grantor has, with no guarantees about the quality of title.
 Often used between family members or to clear up title issues.

-A lender's guarantee to hold your interest rate for a set period, typically 30-60 days, while your loan is processed.
+A lender's guarantee to hold your interest rate for a set period while your loan is processed.
+Lock periods vary by lender, with longer locks typically costing more.
+Confirm available lock periods with your lender when ready to lock.
 Protects you from rate increases before closing.

 The official filing of your deed and mortgage documents with the county recorder after closing, making your ownership public record.